Safe-DS/DSL/docs/DSL/tutorial/workflow-language/expressions.md

 ### Expression Lambdas

 Often, the body of a [block lambda](#block-lambdas) only consists of yielding a single result, as is the case in the example above.
-The syntax of [block lambdas](#block-lambdas) is quite verbose for such a common use-case, which is why Simple-ML has _expression lambdas_ as a shorter but less flexible alternative.
+The syntax of [block lambdas](#block-lambdas) is quite verbose for such a common use-case, which is why Safe-DS has _expression lambdas_ as a shorter but less flexible alternative.
 Using an expression lambda we can rewrite the example above as

 ```
 intListOf(1, 4, 11).filter(